 • Price: €26 per night.

-• How to book: check Yichi’s place on Airbnb.
+• How to book: check Yichi’s place on Airbnb Kaohsiung.

-Getting from Kaohsiung Airport to Kaohsiung City Centre
+How to get from Kaohsiung Airport to Kaohsiung City Center

 We cycled to pretty much all the places we visited in Kaohsiung, there is a great public bike rental system which is very cheap.
-Also, as true Dutchies we love cycling and happily pedaled our way around town.
-That is, after we managed to figure out the slightly complex bike rental system…
+Also, being from Holland aka the country of bicycles, we love cycling and happily pedaled our way around town.
+That is after we managed to figure out the slightly complex bike rental system…

 It’s actually not that complicated, but the software engineer made some mistakes with the translation of the registration process (from Chinese to English), which makes it really hard to register as a foreigner.
 Let me walk you through the process: